leoliu/easy-kill/README.rst

 for ``list`` or ``sexp``, list-wise.

-``list-wise`` expanding/shrinking work well in lispy modes (elisp, Common Lisp, Scheme, Clojure etc.), smie-based modes (Shell, Ruby, Octave, SML, Prolog, Modula2, SQL etc.), nxml modes and js2 mode.
+``list-wise`` expanding/shrinking work well in lispy modes (elisp, Common Lisp, Scheme, Clojure etc.), smie-based modes (Prolog, SML, Modula2, Shell, Ruby, Octave, CSS, SQL etc.), Nxml mode and Js2 mode.

 To copy the enclosing list in lispy modes, I used to do a lot of ``C-M-u C-M-SPC M-w``.
 Now the key sequence is replaced by ``M-w l``